Credit card tips for college students

-- Fraud coverage: A credit card is a big deal—and an even bigger deal if it’s lost or stolen.
-Find out if you’re covered by policies like $0 Fraud Liability.*
+- $0 liability for unauthorized charges: A credit card is a big deal—and an even bigger deal if it’s lost or stolen.
+Find out if you’re covered by policies like $0 liability for unauthorized charges.*

 - Automated payment reminders: Automated texts or emails can alert you when your account needs attention.
 And that means you can stay focused on school.

 - Foreign transaction fees: Some cards cover foreign transaction fees, a bonus for students heading abroad for a semester or the summer.